Date: 17. April 2017.

 It’s just gone five in the morning as I exit the Plaza Premium airport hotel in terminal 1 and make my way over to terminal 3 and the elusive Etihad First Class lounge and spa.
 I’m rather looking forward to this part of the trip after having already heard so many good things about the lounge and about Etihad’s First Class product aboard the mighty A 380.

-Currently the A 380 is deployed to London, Mumbai, Melbourne, Sydney and New York.
-During the high season in the summer Paris will also be added to the list of A 380 destinations.
+Currently the A 380 is deployed on routes to London, Mumbai, Melbourne, Sydney and New York.
+During the high season, in the summer, Paris will also be added to the list of A 380 destinations.

 The entrance to the lounge is located right next to the Fendi shop in terminal 3 and looks quite unpretentious in fact.
 The lounge dragon at the entrance welcomes me to the lounge and as the doors close to take me up to the second floor, I see her making a call upstairs to advise them that I’m on my way.
 And indeed, the moment I step out of the lift I’m greeted by a young woman who welcomes me to the lounge and shows me around.